TheJahnavi/ScanItKnowIt-app/README.md

 - Vercel Functions are used for serverless backend deployment
 - Static files are served through Vercel's CDN
 - All dependencies are properly configured for Vercel deployment
+- Data is stored in client-side sessionStorage and automatically cleared on page refresh